boazbk/crypto/lec_02_computational-security.md

 ![We show that the security of $S'$ implies the security of $S$ by transforming an adversary $Eve$ breaking $S$ into an adversary $Eve'$ breaking $S'$.](../figure/reduction.jpg){ #reductiongenfig .margin  }

-Note that, just like in the context of NP completeness or uncomputability reductions, security reductions work _backwards_.
+Note that, just like in the context of NP-completeness or uncomputability reductions, security reductions work _backwards_.
 That is, we construct the scheme $S$ based on the scheme $S'$, but then prove that we can transform an algorithm breaking $S$ into an algorithm breaking $S'$.
 Just like in computational complexity, it can sometimes be hard to keep track of the direction of the reduction.
 In fact, cryptographic reductions can be even subtler, since they involve an interplay of several entities (for example, sender, receiver, and adversary) and probabilistic choices (e.g., over the message to be sent and the key).